 - Private Hire or Hackney Carriage? - Is the vehicle suitable?
-(See section 3.8 -Vehicle Criteria) - Is the vehicle a 'Brand New' vehicle?
-(See page 3.5) - Will the vehicle pass the test?
+(See pages 3.11 to 3.18 -Vehicle Criteria) - Is the vehicle a 'Brand New' vehicle?
+(See page 3.7) - Will the vehicle pass the test?
 (Also see additional policy document entitled 'Supplementary Vehicle Testing Criteria')